Conjugacy p-separability of right-angled Artin groups and applications: Abstract

-ABSTRACT.
-We prove that every subgroup of $p$-power index in a right-angled Artin group is conjugacy $p$-separable.
-In particular, every right-angled Artin group is conjugacy $p$-separable.
-A consequence of this result is that the outer automorphism group of a right-angled Artin group is virtually residually $p$-finite.
-Another consequence of this result is that the outer automorphism group of a right-angled Artin group is $\mathcal{K}$-residual, where $\mathcal{K}$ is the class of all outer automorphism groups of finite $p$-groups.
+We prove that every subnormal subgroup of $p$-power index in a right-angled Artin group is conjugacy $p$-separable.
+As an application, we prove that every right-angled Artin group is conjugacy separable in the class of torsion-free nilpotent groups.
+As another application, we prove that the outer automorphism group of a right-angled Artin group is virtually residually $p$-finite.
 We also prove that the Torelli group of a right-angled Artin group is residually torsion-free nilpotent, hence residually $p$-finite and bi-orderable.